dongdawn/rid/README.md

 ##  1. <a name='Introduction'></a>**Introduction**

-Rid-kit is a python package for enhanced sampling via RiD(Reinforced Dynamics) method.
+RiD-kit is a python package for enhanced sampling via RiD (Reinforced Dynamics) method.

 ##  2. <a name='Installation'></a>**Installation**